Pending cases

 Court-appointed habeas representation of client claiming wrongful conviction and alleging ineffective assistance of counsel.

-Selected past cases
+Selected cases

 A.H. v.
 Hedalen (D. Mont.
 2025)